djkeu/Kukuk/README.md

 The minutely alarms are included for testing/showcasing purposes.
 They are not meant and/or recommended for everyday use.

 ### Roads
-After having worked through some Python programming tutorials, most notably Python Crash Course, I figured it was time to write a real program, a program that would take the world by storm and earn me my rightful position between the tech million- and billionaires, so that I would never have to work a single day in my life again.
+After having worked through some Python programming tutorials, most notably Python Crash Course by Eric Matthes, I figured it was time to write a real program, a program that would take the world by storm and earn me my rightful position between the tech million- and billionaires, so that I would never have to work a single day in my life again.
 After having a good look around I realized there was just this one niche that I should follow to achieve that goal.
-And that niche was going to be: a cuckoo clock.
+And that niche was going to be: a digital cuckoo clock.

-Cuckoo clocks have been around for centuries in analogue form.
-- memories of cuckoo clocks
-(..)
--> digital cuckoo clock

 I immediately took to work, paused my musical carreer to record the Kuku sound that is actually still in use in the current version and started working on a Python version with Pygame, which was at that time the only GUI for Python that I had some experience with.
 I soon realized that, since Kukuk, as I named the program by then, was not going to be a game, Pygame might not be the best fit and I switched to the Kivy framework, which I found pleasantly easy to use and had the advantage of being able to run on mobile phones.

 I did create a prototype using Kivy, but I was not impressed by the long loading times of the app.
-Now it's hard to say if that was due to my lack of programming experience or if it was an unfortunate aspect of (the then current version of) Kivy, but I decided to take a leap and give the more native programming languages for Android a try, which led me to Java or Kotlin.
+Now it's hard to say if that was due to my lack of programming experience or if it was an unfortunate aspect of (the then current version of) Kivy, but I decided to take a leap and give the more native programming languages for Android a try, which led me to choose between Java or Kotlin.

 Since the little experience I had with Java had been quite frightening and Kotlin was presented as elegant, future-proof and specially made for Android, I decided to go with Kotlin, combined with Android Studio.